spidoche/gutenberg/docs/reference/deprecated.md

 - `wp.components.Draggable` as a DOM node drag handler has been removed.
 Please, use `wp.components.Draggable` as a wrap component for your DOM node drag handler.
 - `wp.i18n.getI18n` has been removed.
 Use `__`, `_x`, `_n`, or `_nx` instead.
 - `wp.i18n.dcnpgettext` has been removed.
 Use `__`, `_x`, `_n`, or `_nx` instead.
-- `wp.blocks.setUnknownTypeHandlerName` has been removed.
-Please use `setFreeformContentHandlerName` and `setUnregisteredTypeHandlerName` instead.
-- `wp.blocks.getUnknownTypeHandlerName` has been removed.
-Please use `getFreeformContentHandlerName` and `getUnregisteredTypeHandlerName` instead.

 ## 3.9.0